Energy partitioning in electrostatic discharge with variable series load resistor: Results and Discussion

 \section{Results and Discussion}

-Data was collected for three different external capacitors (100, 700, and 1300~pF), five different gap lengths (1.27, 2.54, 3.81, 5.08, 6.35~mm), and $\Rv$ values ranging from 0.1 to 10000~\Ohm.
-The percent energy dissipated by the victim load, for ESD events with a gap length of 3.81~mm, are shown in \figref{fig-Example001} for all three capacitors.
+Data was collected for three different external capacitors (100, 700, and 1300~pF), five different gap lengths (1.27, 2.54, 3.81, 5.08, 6.35~mm), and $\Rv$ values ranging from 0.1~\Ohm to 10~k\Ohm.
+The fraction of energy dissipated by the victim load for ESD events with three different external capacitors at a 3.81~mm gap length are shown in \figref{fig:9}.
 The crosses indicate the data, and the corresponding curves are fit by varying the $a_R$ parameter.

 The fit parameter of the model, $a_R$, is plotted in \figref{fig-aR}.
-For the two larger capacitance values, we see that the fit parameter increases with gap length.
-For the smallest capacitance, $100$~pF, we observe a general upward trend, with a slight depression as the gap length increases.
+For the two larger capacitance values, the data shows that the fit parameter increases with gap length.
+For the smallest capacitance, $100$~pF, we observe a general upward trend, with a slight initial depression as the gap length increases.
 The physical meaning of this parameter is being explored further and will be reported on in our future work.
-For now, we note that these values fall within our own previously measured $a_R$ parameters, and within the range noted by Jobava et al. \cite{Jobava2000}.
+For now, we note that these values fall within our own previously measured $a_R$ parameters, and within the range reported by Jobava et. al. \cite{Jobava2000}.

-The normalized percent energy for varying victim load is shown in \figref{fig-Example003}.
-For each resistance value, data was taken at 5 gap lengths, the lack of spread in these values (as noted by the min-max bars on the plot) indicates that $\etaRW$ is gap length invariant.
-As the $\Rv$ increases in magnitude, the value for $\etaRW$ decreases.
+The normalized energy ratio for the varying victim load is shown in \figref{fig:11}.
+For each resistance value, data were collected at five different gap lengths.
+The minimal spread observed in these data points (as indicated by the min-max bars on the plot) confirms that the normalized energy ratio, $\etaRW$, is gap length invariant.
+As the victim resistance increases in magnitude, the value of $\etaRW$ concurrently decreases.

 We calculated the resistance of the spark in two different ways: time-dependent measurements and the RW model approximation.
-The resulting resistance values are shown in \figref{fig-Rv_Rs_Rs}, where the crosses represent the $\Rs$ calculated from the RW model approximation, \Eqref{eqn-Rsf-from-RWmodel}, and the circles are calculated using the voltage and current traces, \Eqref{eqn-Rs_from_VandI}.
+The resulting resistance values are shown in \figref{fig:12a}, where the crosses represent the $\Rs$ calculated from the RW model approximation, \Eqref{eqn-Rsf-from-RWmodel}, and the circles are calculated using the voltage and current traces, \Eqref{eqn-Rs_from_VandI}.
+The data is compared to the model version of the resistance from \Eqref{RQ-eqn-RsVsRv}.
+We see that both measurement types agree with the model, which assumes a constant $a_R$.

+\figref{fig:12b} presents the spark resistance measurements across various gap lengths and different $\Rx$ values, obtained using a 700~pF $\Cx$.
+The data consistently show that the spark resistance is independent of gap length.
+The simple resistance formula from Eq.~\eqref{eqn-Rsf} dictates that resistance should have gap length dependence.
+The independence, therefore, suggests a compensation mechanism within the discharge channel, indicating that the energy is distributed over a larger effective volume to balance the increasing stored energy.
+In future work, we will further investigate this through direct optical imaging to verify if the channel radius is truly changing.